tecki/ebpfcat/ebpfcat/ebpf.rst

 ----

 Maps are used to communicate to the outside world.
 They look like instance variables.
-They may be used from within the EBPF program, and once it is loaded also from Python code.
+They may be used from within the eBPF program, and once it is loaded also from Python code.
 It is possible to write out the maps to a bpf file system using :meth:`ebpf.EBPF.pin_maps`.